Banner 2

 As the pilot edition of NHB’s Craft X Design programme, an Open Call was launched in 2021 to invite local designers to submit a proposal for the co-creation of contemporary products for the local market, in collaboration with traditional craft practitioners in Singapore.

-From 6 January to 2 April 2023, visit the Craft x Design showcase at the National Design Cetnre.
-The showcase presents the completed works co-created by four pairs of local craft practitioners and designers, which range from furniture to fashion to metalware.
+The first edition of Craft x Design culminated into a showcase held at various venues – National Museum of Singapore, Design Orchard and National Design Centre from 2022 – 2023.
+The showcase presented the completed works co-created by four pairs of local craft practitioners and designers, which range from furniture to fashion to metalware.
 These works highlight the possibilities that emerge from intersections of craft and design, culture and creativity, as well as tradition and modernity.

 1. Traditional Chinese Lantern